Ash Dieback Disease

 Please note that the legal system and regulatory authorities in Scotland are different to those in England and Wales.

-The management of trees normally lies with the owner of the land on which they stand.
+The management of trees lies with the owner of the land on which they stand.
 Landowners have a legal "duty of care" to ensure that, as far as is reasonably practical, public safety is not compromised by the failure of branches or a whole tree which has known defects.

 For further information please see "Common sense management of tree safety", a link to which is given in the reference section below.